Posted by TLC Lab Supply on Oct-11-17 with 0 Comments

-For obvious reasons we can’t list the Cannalytics Cannabis Fingerprint and THC Test Kit as the Bad Ass Toy of the Week: It’s not a toy.
+For obvious reasons we can’t list the TLC Lab Supply Cannabis THC Test Kit as the Bad Ass Toy of the Week: It’s not a toy.

 In fact, this home chemistry kit is 100 percent legit.
-Alpha Nova Diagnostics, a World Health Organization compliant company, is a Dutch chemical and biochemical lab that produces home test kits for pesticides, heavy metals, and oh, yeah, weed.
-The Thin-Layer Chromatography (TLC) technique the kit is based on is the same used in testing for trace amounts of organic compounds.
+The Thin-Layer Chromatography (TLC) technique is based on the same, used in testing the trace amounts of organic compounds.
 What works to figure out the makeup of your fertilizer, also works to figure out the cannabinoid composition of your chronic.

 The lack of testing means that no one can say for sure how potent pot is.
 The National Institute on Drug Abuse (NIDA) regularly reports on the tetrahydrocannabinol (THC) concentration in marijuana, but the stash tested is what law enforcement officials have confiscated, and the range in reefer quality and THC percentages is pretty large.
 Some of the sticky rates THC concentration in the high 30s, but some rates 0.
 It averages out to 4.53 percent, but all this really means is that while there is some seriously potent pot on the streets, there’s also some buds barely registering anything.